carimura/vista/README.md

 ngrok is an insanely useful tool that essentially opens up a big security hole in your home router for as long as ngrok runs.
-This is why the demo cannot run on clear-guest WiFi.
+This is why the demo cannot run on a corporate guest WiFi.
 This is deemed an acceptable risk because the so-called "ngrok URL" is ephemeral and somewhat hard to guess.
 [This thread on ycombinator](https://news.ycombinator.com/item?id=14279142)